vimalkrishna/MS-GeoLocation/README.md

 # MS-GeoLocation
 This Microservice (simulates/produces) and sends messages to the ActiveMQ periodically.
 This is done by reading the GPX data of the route I captured with Strava.
+This Microservice can be seen as remote vehicles sending geo-location data to a Server (Message broker) and forgetting that.
+We can see this Microservice using QUEUE to decouple the dependency.
+A consumer Microservice will fetch DATA from queue using message driven bean

 ## Getting Started
-This Microservice is a simple Spring-Boot application with a single configuration file in form of application.properties
+This Microservice is a simple Spring-Boot application with a single configuration file in form of application.properties Rest of the code is the Main application class itself using Spring JMS.
 ### Prerequisites

 ```